Dishwasher Pump Running But Not Draining? (When the Motor Works But Water Stays)

 How do I know if my dishwasher check valve is bad?

-Signs of a bad check valve: water drains then returns to the dishwasher, gurgling sounds when the sink drains, or the pump runs but absolutely no water exits.
-The check valve is usually in the drain hose near the disposal connection.
+Signs of a bad check valve: water drains then returns to the dishwasher, gurgling sounds when the sink drains, or the pump runs but no water exits.
+The check valve is in the drain hose near the disposal connection.
 Remove it and check that the flapper swings freely in one direction.

 Why is my dishwasher not draining even after I cleaned the filter?

-If the filter is clean but drainage still fails, the problem is downstream of the filter — in the pump, check valve, or drain hose.
+If the filter is clean but drainage still fails, the problem is downstream of the filter, in the pump, check valve, or drain hose.
 Since you can hear the pump running, focus on the check valve and drain hose.
 The pump creates pressure, but the water needs a clear path to exit.

 Related guides: